confluentinc/examples/clients/docs/ksql-datagen.rst

 In this tutorial, you will run a KSQL Datagen client application that produces messages to and consumes messages from an |ak-tm| cluster.

-.. include:: includes/client-example-overview.rst

 .. note::

-    Use KSQL Datagen for development purposes only.
+    You should use KSQL Datagen for development purposes only.
 It isn't suitable for a production environment.

+.. include:: includes/client-example-overview.rst

 Prerequisites